Ujjwalb09/Todo-App/README.md

 - Anyone can create a todo
 - Anyone can see their existing todos
-- Anyone can mark a todo as done
+- Anyone can mark a todo as completed
+- Anyone can delete the todos

 # Tools & Techologies Used